United States airdate: March 5, 2004

 - Significant Double Casting: Tom Kenny (who voices Spongebob) and Bill Fagerbakke (who voices Patrick) play the Robot and the Caveman respectively.

 - Stock Dinosaurs: A T. rex appears at the end of the special.
 In the opening of the first half of the animated portion, a Pteranodon can be seen flying over the island.
 On the opening titles, the clamshells are replaced with trilobites.
 Finally, the pterosaur costume Patchy made for Potty appears to be modeled after Rhamphorhynchus.

 - Stock Footage: The opening shots of prehistoric Bikini Bottom are taken from "SB-129".

-- Tyrannosaurus rex: One turns out to be Potty's "present from the prehistoric past" for Patchy.
+- Tyrannosaurus rex: One turns out to be Potty's "present from prehistoric times" for Patchy.

-- The Unintelligible: SpongeGar, Patar and Squog speak in a primitive caveman language, except for one instance where Squog says something that vaguely resembles "Wait a minute..."
+- The Unintelligible: SpongeGar, Patar and Squog speak in a primitive caveman language, except for one instance where Squog says "Wait a minute..."